 In February 2022, CODE held a Roundtable for the Bezos Earth Fund to explore a possible national data resource for environmental action.
 The Roundtable included 170 participants in 37 breakout sessions over two days - the largest Roundtable CODE has ever held - and was followed by a CODE workshop for Bezos Earth Fund grantees in June.
 Based on that Roundtable and additional research, CODE has now published two Resource Hubs on Environment and Climate Data, one focused on Data Portals and Datasets and one on Organizations and Resources, including research studies, use cases, and best practices.

 In 2022, CODE also began a collaboration with the Partnership in Statistics for Development in the 21st Century (PARIS21), hosted within the Statistics and Data Directorate of the Organization for Economic Co-operation and Development (OECD).
 CODE drafted a paper published by PARIS21, Envisioning a Climate Change Data Ecosystem, that laid out the case for a coordinated approach to using data for climate action on a national level.
-CODE, PARIS21, and Open Data Watch are now planning to develop and pilot-test a model for a Climate Change Data Ecosystem (CCDE) approach that can apply data for climate adaptation in countries around the world.
-As part of that work, CODE is developing a Climate Data for Adaptation and Resilience Typology (Climate DART) that will lay out the most important types of global and local data countries can use for climate adaptation and resilience.
+CODE, PARIS21, and Open Data Watch are developing and pilot-testing a model for a Climate Change Data Ecosystem (CCDE) approach that can apply data for climate adaptation in countries around the world.
+As part of that work, CODE has launched its Climate Data for Adaptation and Resilience Typology (Climate DART) to facilitate the use of global and local data for climate action worldwide.
+The Climate DART identifies and prioritizes the focus areas, drivers, and relevant factors that contribute to the risk of climate impacts or support adaptation and resilience.

 At the start of 2023, CODE published an article in Apolitical to spread awareness about the need for global and local data to adapt to climate change.
 In the article, CODE’s president proposes creating a new knowledge network that would help countries apply local data using a shared platform of strategies, resources, and tools.